-[Mac OS] iTerm and Oh-My-Zsh There’s nothing wrong with Terminal (on Mac) and bash.
+[Mac OS] iTerm and Oh-My-Zsh There’s nothing wrong with Terminal (on Mac) and plain zsh or bash.
 (If you’re on Windows, we highly recommend using Git for Windows and Git bash.)
-But we enjoy using iTerm (download) and Zsh much more (use Oh My Zsh).
+But we enjoy using iTerm2 (download) and zsh much more (combined with Oh My Zsh).
 Heads up, you can get lost in the world of theming and adding plugins.
-We recommend keeping it simple for awhile before taking the customization deep dive 😉
+We recommend keeping it simple for awhile before taking the customization deep dive 😉.

 All that said, we highly recommend using one of the following setups to maximize your workflow: